banituze/nyc-atlas/README.md

 12. [Spatial aggregation](#spatial-aggregation)

 ## What this is
 The **NYC Taxi Cartographic Atlas** is a full-stack web application that ingests, cleans, normalises, indexes, and visualises the NYC Taxi Trip Duration dataset published by the NYC Taxi and Limousine Commission via Kaggle.
-It processes **1,458,644** fare records from the first half of 2016 and serves them through a Flask backend, a normalised SQLite database, fourteen REST endpoints, and a single-page browser dashboard rendered as a folded paper map of New York City.
+It processes approximately **1,458,644** fare records from the first half of 2016 and serves them through a Flask backend, a normalised SQLite database, fourteen REST endpoints, and a single-page browser dashboard rendered as a folded paper map of New York City.

 The dashboard is organised as **five "sheets"** of a folded atlas.
 Every chart is a "plate" with a plate number, a marginal note, and a paper-fold drop shadow.
 The entire interface is rendered in **pure black and white**, every distinction made through value, typography, and ornament rather than colour.